 - PartyLite Candles – This is a candle company where you can start your business at no cost by having a party at your home with at least $350 in sales.
 If you do not hold a party or generate $350 in sales, the kit costs $99.

 - Fuller Brush – You sell Fuller brand cooking and cleaning supplies.
-While some of the start up options require you pay a fee, they do have a free option, too.
+While some of the start up options require you pay a fee, they do have a $5 information kit, too.

 - Bella Branch – They have an affiliate program that is free where you can get 25 percent commission for referring people to buy their jewelry.
 They give you your own personalized website to use for sales.